lim-wen-qi/portfolio/README.md

-# Wen Qi Lim — Portfolio
+# Lim Wen Qi — Portfolio

-Bachelor Computer Science graduate with an interest in software engineering, 3D simulation, virtual reality, and interactive systems.
+Bachelor of Science (Honours) in Computer Science graduate with interests in software engineering, 3D simulation, virtual reality, and interactive systems.

 ## Projects